Bhavya-Bisen/me3-manager/README.md

 ![Screenshot](https://i.ibb.co/GQygXRQF/Screenshot-2025-06-18-202933.png)
 ![Screenshot](https://i.ibb.co/nqDyCq2r/Screenshot-2025-06-18-205547.png)

-A simple mod manager for **Mod Engine 3**.
+hey so this is just a simple mod manager i made for Mod Engine 3. nothing fancy but it works pretty good

-✅ Drag & drop mods
-✅ One-click enable/disable
-✅ Built-in config editor
-✅ Game launcher
-✅ External mod support
+what it does:
+drag and drop your mods (super easy) turn mods on/off with one click edit config files dirctly in the app launch your games

 ---

-## 📦 Download
+## Download

 Downlaod and install Me3 [Mod Engine 3](https://github.com/garyttierney/me3/releases/latest) Get the latest version for the manager from the [Releases](https://github.com/2pz/me3-manager/releases) tab.

 ---

-## 🚀 How to Use
+## How to Use

 1. Download and extract the `.zip` from [Releases](https://github.com/2pz/me3-manager/releases).
 2. Run `ModEngine3Manager.exe`